 What was Abraham's true blessing?

-God's request was the ultimate test - a test of which his ultimate blessing was: His heritage?
-Or God Himself?
-The event placed Abraham's heart on God rather than on his own child as his master and the source of salvation.
+The event placed Abraham's heart on God rather than on his son as his true source of hope and salvation.
 What does your heart's ultimate desire rest upon today?
 God's blessings or God Himself?
 Why is this distinction important?

 Abraham called this mountain ‘the Lord will provide’.
-The ‘burnt offering’ is the sacrifice that signifies a total surrender to God, which provides atonement for the sin of mankind.
-The Lord provided a ram for this to become the substitute.
+The ‘burnt offering’ is the sacrifice that signifies a total surrender to God.
+It is also a symbol of atonement for the sin of mankind (see video below).
+The Lord provided a ram for this as a substitute.
 Only God can provide, and He always does at the right time.

-What could be in the son's mind as he noticed there really was no lamb?
-Imagine yourself being bound and put on the wood on the altar by your father.
-He even carried the wood on his back up the mountain!
-Hecould become the blessing because he was spared and a ram was sacrificed in his place.
+What could be in the son's mind as he noticed there was no lamb while he was being put on the altar?
+This son would become the blessing of all nations because a ram was sacrificed in his place.
 God provided the ram.
 Abraham didn't need to.
-Why do you think this unique experience is so important for him?
+Why do you think this unique experience was so important for his relationship with God?

 1. What have you learned about sacrifice and why it is so important?